cve-search/CveXplore/README.rst

 The CveXplore package aims to provide an object related way to interact with the data collected or hosted by a cve-search instance.
-It provides an ambiguous way to interact either to the cve-search mongodb or to the cve-search API.
+It provides an ambiguous way to interact with either the cve-search mongodb or the cve-search API.

 From version 0.2.5 onwards CveXplore has the possibility to initialize and update the database without the need of any of the cve-search binaries and thus providing the same functionality as cve-search but without the GUI components.